joetower/joetower-jekyll-2015/_posts/blog/2015-10-31-grangler-music-series.md

 ## 2011 : Volumes 7 &amp; 8

 **Active Child** ushers us into this series.
-Like an all-too-familiar voice/style brings you back to the early 90s.
+Like an all-too-familiar voice/style bringing you back to the early 90s.
 Everything about Active Child, from his voice to production style reminds me of the early 90s/ late 80s for some reason.

 Who knew **Frank Ocean** would go on to release what could be his only masterpiece in 2012's _Channel Orange_.
 I say that half-serious, as [the internet has been going nuts](http://www.huffingtonpost.com/entry/11-artists-who-need-to-drop-a-new-album-like-now_563bcc8be4b0411d3070467f) about his sophomore album's announced release date of July 2015 coming and going with no further word from Frank.
 At any rate, man this was a great year for music.

 Before the **Weeknd** went pop and slayed the mainstream with pairs of earworm-inducing songs: _I Can't Feel My Face_ and _The Hills_. **Abel Tesfaye** finally figured out how to mix his misogynistic psycho sexual brand of r&b with the right amount of socially acceptable, umm hmm, eccentricity?
-Great, now mix in a winning pop formula, his always-great vocals and you have the next pop sensation.
+Great!
+Now mix in a winning pop formula, his always-great vocals and you have the next pop sensation.
 All an early 20-something needs to self destruct, eh?
 Glad the world is giving him all kinds of ammo.
 I'm conflicted: I want to like him, but he's so unlikeable it's laughable to even consider liking him.
 One can not deny his talent.
 I am forever stuck in a sadistic paradox.
 One thing is certain, Tesfaye's more rough corners; his darkest lyrics, and creepiest production have been reduced to almost unrecognizable versions of themselves.
 Like something pretty, only hinting at being dark and creepy - instead of being overtly dark and upfront about his intentions.
 I'm not sure which is worse.

 These volumes decidedly closed with two of my favorite **James Blake** songs of the year.
 First with a swirrling jarrer of hypnotic _I Never Learnt To Share_.
 Then, volume 8 closes with the unreal **Joni Mitchell** cover _A Case of You_.
 His version [still destroys me]({{ site.url }}/2012/06/typography-in-music-joni-mitchell/ "James Blake and Joni Mitchell - Typography in Music").